HenrikLarsen/GameOfLife/README.md

 ## Controlls:
 * Scroll Wheel 			      – Zoom in and out.
 * Left Mouse Button 		  – Draw and erase cells from the board.
 * Right Mouse Button 	    – Drag the board to look around.
-(PS: If you get lost, press the center view button)

 *When loading a pattern*
 * Arrow Keys or WASD	      – Move the Pattern around
-* ENTER or Q 			          – Rotate the loaded pattern counter clockwise
+* Q 			                  – Rotate the loaded pattern counter clockwise
-* MINUS or E 			          – Rotate the loaded pattern clockwise.
+* E 			                  – Rotate the loaded pattern clockwise.
 * ENTER 				            – Finalises the pattern and puts it as a permanent part of the board
 * ESC 					            – Discards the loaded pattern.